 Many women were admitted to Oberlin but had to take the “women’s courses”, which focused on building their domestic skills.
 Classes for women did not require them to take Latin, Greek or Advanced Math.
 Anna again requested to take the “gentlemen’s courses” and excelled at a full Classical education at Oberlin, graduating with her Bachelors in Math in 1884.

-From this she went on to many other opportunities: Classical teacher and Principal in the M Street School in Washington, DC; President of Frelinghuysen University in Washington, which provided education after hours to working African Americans who wanted to finish high school and be prepared for college; to earn an MA and PhD in Math from Oberlin; as a public speaker, speaking on matters of race and gender equality – and so much more.
+From this she went on to many other opportunities: Classical teacher and Principal in the M Street School in Washington, DC; President of Frelinghuysen University in Washington, which provided education after hours to working African Americans who wanted to finish high school and be prepared for college; to earn a BA and MA in Math from Oberlin, and a PhD in History from the Sorbonne in Paris (in 1925); as a public speaker, speaking on matters of race and gender equality – and so much more.
 She lived to be over 100 years old, dedicated to serving the African American people through Classical education up to the very end.

 This is where Anna and Antigone separate.
 Anna lived on to fulfill a higher purpose, challenging the unjust and inequitable laws against women and African Americans, giving them a Classical education in order to prepare them for life as free citizens.
 She was committed to live through the fight.
 She was determined to make it to the other side where she would see her efforts make change at a grander level.